 In the European Union, the legal framework surrounding the offering of securities to the public and the admission of securities to trading on a regulated market are set by the Prospectus Regulation (EU) 2017/1129 (“the Regulation”) which came into force since 20/07/2017 and repeals and replaces the Prospective Directive 2003/71/EC (“the Directive).
 Its provisions will come into full effect on 21/07/2019.
 Even though the Regulation’s provisions are directly applicable in Member States, in order to implement the changes brought with it, Cyprus made amendments to its national law, the Prospectus Law.

 Article 1(3) of the Regulation determines that the Regulation does not apply to an offer of securities to the public with a total consideration in the Union of less than EUR 1.000.000, which shall be calculated over a period of 12 months.
 This means that the obligation to publish a prospectus does not apply to offers below this threshold.
-Article 2(d) of the Regulation defines ‘an offer of securities to the public’ as a communication to persons in any form and by any means, presenting sufficient information on the terms of the offer and the securities to be offered, so as to enable an investor to decide to purchase or subscribe to these securities, the term includes the collection of money from the public for the participation in any kind of investment in securities
+Article 2(d) of the Regulation defines ‘an offer of securities to the public’ as a communication to people in any form and by any means, presenting sufficient information regarding the terms of the offer and the securities to be offered, so as to enable an investor to decide to purchase or subscribe to these securities.
+The term includes the collection of money from the public for the participation in any kind of investment in securities

 Prospectus Regulation determines that the securities definition is the same as the term of transferrable securities set by Directive 2014/65/EU (“MiFID II”) other than money market instruments as defined by the same Directive having a maturity of less than 12 months.
-Therefore, in the European Union to determine whether a Security Token Offering falls within the security definition of the Prospectus Regulation must look up the following definition:
+Therefore, for the European Union to determine whether a Security Token Offering falls within the security definition of the Prospectus Regulation must look up the following definition:

 “‘transferable securities’ means those classes of securities which are negotiable on the capital market, with the exception of instruments of payment, such as: